 Mr. Hooker has been a guest lecturer in trademark and copyright courses at Emory University School of Law and the University of Georgia School of Law, and he frequently speaks at conferences and on panels in these areas.
 He also devotes a substantial amount of time to pro bono litigation matters, including serving as lead counsel in a habeas corpus matter, and working with the Southern Center for Human Rights and the Anti-Defamation League.
-And he is also actively involved in the community and the Atlanta Bar.
+And he is actively involved in the community and the Atlanta Bar.
 He currently serves as the Chair of the Theater and the Secretary of the Board of The Art Farm at Serenbe.
 In the past, he has served on the Board of Directors for WonderRoot, the Atlanta Council of Younger Lawyers, the Intown Academy, Out of Hand Theater, and the Candler Park Conservancy.
 Mr. Hooker is also a former member of the Atlanta Bar Association's "Reputation and Public Trust" Committee.

 Prior to joining Kilpatrick Townsend, Mr. Hooker served as a law clerk to Judge Rhesa Hawkins Barksdale on the United States Court of Appeals for the Fifth Circuit.
 During law school, Mr. Hooker was the Editor-in-Chief of the Emory International Law Review and Executive Director of Student Legal Services.